Serhii Melnychenko: Creativity

 In 2012, he rethought his own approach to artistic practice after communicating with Roman Piatkovka, a representative of the Kharkiv School of Photography.

+In 2018, at the age of 26, he founded the MYPH (Mykolaiv Young Photography) School of Conceptual and Art Photography, which has since evolved into a dynamic platform that brings together a photography school, an artist community, a gallery, an agency, a publishing house, the magazine "525 by MYPH", and the MYPH Photography Prize.

 Author of the series Schwarzenegger is my idol (2012, 2020; book of the same name published), Polaroids from China (2015), From Dusk till Dawn (2015—2017, 2018; a book of the same name was published), Passengers (2017), Young and Free (2017—2021), Fundamental Space Explorations of Naked Singularity (2019—2021) and others.

+During his creative career, Melnychenko has participated in over 200 solo and group exhibitions, fairs, and international festivals.
+He is the author of 14 photo books, published both independently and in collaboration with the MYPH platform.
+As a curator and organizer, he has implemented over 60 exhibition projects in various countries, aimed at presenting the works of MYPH school students.

+From 2022 to 2023, two series of Melnychenko's works were added to the collection of the German foundation Alexander Tutsek-Stiftung in Munich.
+In the foundation's collection, his works are displayed alongside those of artists such as Robert Rauschenberg, Ai Weiwei, Nen Goldin, Zhen Khan, Thomas Struth, Sebastião Salgado, Nadav Kander, Luo Yang, and Pixie Liao.

 Photos are published in The Independent Photographer, Fisheye Magazine.

-Works are presented in private and public collections in the US, Hong Kong, Ukraine, Poland, France, Germany, Belgium, Russia, Lithuania, Czech Republic, Japan, Netherlands, Italy, Switzerland etc.
+Works are presented in private and public collections in the US, Hong Kong, Ukraine, Poland, France, Germany, Belgium, Russia, Lithuania, Czech Republic, Japan, Netherlands, Italy, Switzerland etc. In 2024, his series "Tattoos of War" was added to the permanent collection of the Kiyosato Museum of Photography (K*MoPA) in Japan.